Is the print medium dead?

 What makes these the best seed catalogs?

 This list is by no means exhaustive, and there are plenty of other wonderful seed companies not mentioned here.
-But the first eight that I recommend are also the ones I’ve had the most experience with, whose seeds I’ve grown year after year with great success.
+But the first eight that I recommend are also the ones I’ve had the most experience with, whose seeds I’ve started year after year with great success.

 These are all ethical companies doing good work and they believe in promoting biodiversity in the food system.
 Their seeds have consistently great germination rates (more than 90 percent in most cases for me), and perhaps more importantly, they care about their customers and provide a high level of service.